 Vessel operating expenses include crew wages and related costs, the cost of insurance, expenses relating to repairs and maintenance, the cost of spares and consumable stores, tonnage taxes, environmental plan costs and other operating expenses.
-Our vessel operating expenses, which generally represent fixed costs, have historically increased as a result of the enlargement of our fleet.
-Similarly, for 2016, we expect our operating expenses to increase as a result of the enlargement of our fleet.
-There may also be other factors beyond our control, some of which may affect the shipping industry in general, including, for instance, developments relating to market prices for insurance, crew wages and exchange rates that may cause these expenses to increase.
+Our vessel operating expenses, which generally represent fixed costs, have historically increased as a result of the enlargement of our fleet with the exception of 2016 when operating expenses decreased despite the enlargement of our fleet, as a result of our efforts to decrease costs without compromising the quality and seaworthiness of our vessels.
+For 2017, we expect our operating expenses to remain at the same levels as in 2016 or decrease despite the enlargement of our fleet as a result of our continued effort to reduce expenses due to the depressed market conditions.